regina-normal/regina/packaging/readmes/README-ubuntu-jaunty.txt

    At this point your package manager should download and install Regina along with any necessary dependencies.

-Regina is split into several packages for Ubuntu.
-To start with you will probably just want the "regina-normal" package.
-If you are doing Python scripting and/or compiling Regina's mathematical core into your own code, you may want the "regina-normal-dev" and "regina-normal-doc" packages also.
-The "regina-normal-mpi" package is available for users running long census calculations on clusters.
+If you are a C++ programmer and you wish to build Regina into your own projects, you will also want the package "regina-normal-dev".

+If you want the MPI-enabled utilities for use on high-performance clusters, you will want the package "regina-normal-mpi".

 You might have noticed that Jaunty Jackalope already offers Regina as part of its universe section.
 However, this is the older version 4.5.1 (which